Saindra/Starbucks-Capstone-Challenge/README.md

 4. How are the success rates for different promotional offers?
 5. What are the most successful promotional offers among different age groups?
-6. Who are the top 20 Starbuck loyal Customers? and
+6. Who are the top 20 Starbuck loyal Customers?

+and

 Finally, build a Supervised ML model to predict if a customer responds to a promotional offer!!

 ### File Descriptions <a name="files"></a>
 There is a notebook named Starbucks_Capstone_notebook.ipynb here, to showcase work related to the project.
-There are 3 data files in the project folder as follows.
+There are 3 json files in the data folder as follows.
 1. portfolio.json
 2. profile.json
 3. transcript.json